Sharing

 When we begin writing, we move the Trello card to the "Drafts" list.

-Hub now supports creating, editing, previewing and publishing blog posts.
+We write our blog posts either directly in our blog repo or using our internal tool, Hub.
 We add tags to the post, which help our readers find related blog posts.

 When we're ready for feedback from the team, we move the card to an "In Review" list and share the Trello card's URL with the team in Slack in the #blog channel.